Human Resource Services

 An eligible individual may enroll in academic courses during the summer session without paying regular fees on a space-available basis.
 A limited number of additional students are accepted if the class can be taught without incurring additional costs.
 Regular fee-paying students are seated first.

-The following WSU employees are eligible for the benefit:
+The following Washington State University employees are eligible for the benefit:

 - A civil service employee holding a half time or greater appointment and having permanent status by the first day of the summer session class which her or she wants to take.